angus4718/gre_vocab/README.md

 ## License

 This tool is free and open-source.
 Feel free to modify it to suit your needs or contribute improvements!
-Good luck with your GRE preparation! 🎓